jackielii/grpc-java-example/README.md

 ]
    ```

-Init workspace will clean out the source code. the `java.autobuild.enabled`
+Init workspace will clean out the source code by default.

-will set the `initializationOptions.settings.java.autobuild.enabled` to
+The `java.autobuild.enabled` will set the `initializationOptions.settings.java.autobuild.enabled` to
-`false`.
+`false`, which disables initial workspace build, and in turn won't clean our generated sources

 You can check by inspecting `java.output`